 By Indi Rooney

 There’s no doubt about it, ‘tis the season… football season and we’re in crunch time (literally).
-An office tailgate party is a great way to celebrate the season and boost employee morale in the process!
+An office tailgate party is a great way to celebrate bowl season or the playoffs and boost employee morale in the process!
 That’s right, we’ll call it a team-building exercise!
-You can raise team spirits with food and fun as the grey winter cold takes hold.
+You can raise team spirits with food and fun while the grey winter cold takes hold.
 Plus, you can practice your team cheer.
 Say it with me now: “Sea-HAWKS!”

 Not your team?
 Noted.
 Let’s break down this tailgate at work thing in five easy steps: